jhajibuganas/etl-process-with-power-query/README.md

   >
   ![uncheck enable load ](transform_screenshots/uncheck_enable_load.jpg)
   >
-2. Right-click on the extract_transactions table &#8594; select Reference &#8594; repeat 7 times, rename it, and place it in the Transform table as shown below.
-Make sure to uncheck Enable load for all the tables.
+2. Right-click on the extract_transactions table &#8594; select Reference &#8594; repeat 4 times, rename it, and place it in the Transform table as shown below.
+Make sure to uncheck **Enable load** for all the tables.
   >
   ![reference](transform_screenshots/reference.jpg)
   >